-Channel Panels were established under the Counter Terrorism and Security Act 2015 [external link] to assess the extent to which identified individuals are vulnerable to being drawn into terrorism and where appropriate to arrange for support to be provided.
-When assessing Channel referrals the Statutory Safeguarding Partners and the relevant partner agencies should consider how best to align these with assessments undertaken in accordance with the Children Act 1989 [external link].
+Channel Panels were established under the Counter Terrorism and Security Act 2015 to assess the extent to which identified individuals are vulnerable to being drawn into terrorism and where appropriate to arrange for support to be provided.
+When assessing Channel referrals the Statutory Safeguarding Partners and the relevant partner agencies should consider how best to align these with assessments undertaken in accordance with the Children Act 1989.

 The Children Act 1989 promotes the view that all children and their parents should be considered as individuals and that family structures, culture, religion, ethnic origins and other characteristics should be respected.
 Local authorities should ensure they support and promote fundamental British values of democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs.

-For further information and guidance and details of how to report a concern see Darlington Safeguarding Partnership PREVENT Practice Guidance and the Channel Process [link].
+For further information and guidance and details of how to report a concern see Darlington Safeguarding Partnership PREVENT Practice Guidance and the Channel Process [PDF Document].